 This method can be a progressive step.
 People who are comfortable with the 12:12-hour model and want to push themselves for better results.
 Similar to the 12:12 hour IF approach, the 16:8-Hour IF method is also credible for the daily fasting approach.

 Additionally, a healthy diet is an essential element of Intermittent Fasting for procuring the best possible results.

 The 24-hour method is also known as the Eat-Stop-Eat method.
 For this, you’ll have to forfeit calorie consumption for 24 hours straight and then break your fast the next day by eating a healthy diet.
 This method can be used once or twice a week, and you can normally eat on non-fasting days.

 The 24-hour IF approach can be difficult for beginners.
 You can start with the 12:12-hour method and gradually increase your pace.
-Remember, during the fasting days, you must consume a lot of fluids and water.
-It is crucial to remain hydrated for your health and achieve the best results from Intermittent Fasting.
+Remember, during the fasting days, you must consume lots of fluids and water.
+It is crucial to remain hydrated for your health to avoid detox symptoms and achieve the best results from Intermittent Fasting.